 - Bring enough water, at least 1l per person there are no water sources on the mountain until you reach the top.
 The Skeleton Gorge is the only route where you can get water along the way.

-Yes, hiking Table Mountain is free.
+Yes, hiking Table Mountain in Cape Town is free.
 There is no entrance fee to Table Mountain National Park.
 Skeleton Gorge is the only trail where you pay the entrance fee because the route starts inside the Kirstenbosch Botanical Garden.
 If you want to use the aerial cable car to go up or down you’ll have to buy tickets.

-When is the best time for hiking?
+When is the best time for hiking Table Mountain?

 Evenings are a good time as well just make sure not to walk any of the routes in the dark for your own safety.
 If you’re planning to use the cable car check for the wind it sometimes gets very windy in summer and it doesn’t operate on very windy days.